 - c.
 Points include individual and relay events - d.
 Divers must earn 50 pts.
-You will need to swim an event to help on points.
+You will need to swim an event to help on points. - e.
+If you place within the top 6 finishers at an invitational you will receive an additional 5 pts. (per event).

-- e.
-If you place within the top 6 finishers at an invitational you will receive an additional 5 pts. (per event). - 2.
-Attendance Points 80 Minimum - a.
-Each time you attend practice you will earn 2 pts. (including home meet days). - b.
+2. Attendance Points - 80 Minimum

+a.
+Each time you attend practice you will earn 2 pts. (including home meet days).

+- b.
 If you have been excused from practice by the coach and you notified coach in advance, you will receive 1 pt. even though you were not at practice. - c.
 An absence without notifying coach will receive "0" pts. - 3.
-The athlete is a Senior, who by consistent participation, gives depth to our team. - I. Boys/Girls Tennis - 1.
-Play 3/4 Varsity meets. - Place in top 3 in AVCTL or Varsity top 6 in Regionals.
-The athlete has not missed any meet for any disciplinary reasons. - 4.3.
-The athlete is a Senior, who by consistent participation, gives depth to our team. - J. Boys/Girls Track
+The athlete is a Senior, who by consistent participation, gives depth to our team.

+I. Boys/Girls Tennis

+- 1. Play 3/4 Varsity meets. - 2.
+Place in top 3 in AVCTL or top 6 in Regionals. - 3.
+The athlete is a Senior, who by consistent participation, gives depth to our team.

+J. Boys/Girls Track